 If you see this message, the first thing to try is to do what it tells: close any program that might still be using files off the Virtual Encrypted Disk, including any Explorer windows that might be displaying the contents of the Virtual Encrypted Disk, then press Try again.

-If the same message appears again, it might be that some system process or a hidden window is still using a file or two of the Virtual Encrypted Disk.
+After closing the processes in this way, press the Try again button to try to stop the Virtual Encrypted Disk again.
+If the same message appears again, it might be that some system process or a hidden window is still using a file on the Virtual Encrypted Disk.
 If you are sure there are no windows or programs that you can close to remedy the situation, there are two courses of action you can take:

 The safest method is to restart your computer.
 (Note that putting the computer to sleep and then waking it up may not work, a complete restart may be required).
 When the computer shuts down, any Virtual Encrypted Disk that might be running before stops unconditionally.
 When you power up your computer again, the Virtual Encrypted Disk remain stopped, until you start it again by entering the correct password.